laurentboileau/stations-website/pages/en/support.markdown

 <p><em>Edit an alarm:</em> You may edit an alarm if it hasn't already occurred.
 Otherwise, you may only delete it.</p>

 <p><em>Delete an alarm:</em> You may delete alarms individually.
-You can also <strong>pull down</strong> on the alarms list to clear alarms that have already occurred.</p>
+You can also <strong>pull down</strong> the alarms list to clear alarms that have already occurred.</p>

 <h5 id="support-alarms-notifications">Notifications</h5>

 <p>Alarms are delivered by <em>notifications</em> at your chosen time.</p>

-<p>You will be asked to grant Stations the permission to send you notifications after you've created your first alarm. <strong>You are strongly advised to allow them otherwise they will occur silently.</strong></p>
+<p>You will be asked to grant Stations permission to send you notifications after you've created your first alarm. <strong>You are strongly advised to allow them otherwise they will occur silently.</strong></p>

 <div class="support-screenshots">
     <div>